vanruc/todoApp/README.md

 ![](doc_img_src/jdbc%20previouse%20GA%20version.png)

-Select the Operating System that you are creating your toDoApp on
+Select the Operating System that you are creating your toDoApp on.
 ![](doc_img_src/ConfigureWildFlyForMySQL1Guide.PNG)

 Download a suitable version for your Operating System.
 In this tutorial I am using Windows Operating System, so I go to download **Platform Independent (Architecture Independent), ZIP Archive**

-2. Deploy MySQL JDBC Driver.
+2. Deploy MySQL JDBC Driver
 Navigate to the directory ***$WILDFLYHOME/modules/system/layers/base/com***
 ***($WILDFLYHOME - the Root Folder, which you selected when you install WildFly Server - For example: D:\JavaPrograms\EclipseWorkSpace\wildfly-16.0.0.Final)***